In the majority of transactions, this risk is minor and ephemeral. However, certain transactions come with a greater degree of risk that...

 - To avoid the non-qualified rate being applied to a full day of transactions, make sure to settle your terminal within the time limits of your credit card processing company -- usually 24 to 48 hours.
 Your employees should be properly trained in settling the terminal when appropriate.

 - Reduce the number of transactions that you key in manually.
 This cannot be fully avoided, as customers will always have finicky cards that refuse to be swiped.
-If you have any business processes that necessitate manual keying -- such as off-site sales -- invest in a mobile card reader to accept swiped cards while you're away from your terminal.
+If you have any business processes that necessitate manual keying -- such as off-site sales -- invest in a mobile card machine to accept swiped cards while you're away from your terminal.

 Related: Credit Card Processing Equipment: See What You Need